-For example: first-time buyers may be concerned about security of the purchase, while people who abandoned a cart with a high total value – may have been daunted by the total order price.
+For example, first-time buyers may be concerned about the security of the purchase, while people who abandoned a cart with a high total value – may have been daunted by the total order price.
 Hence – in your abandoned cart emails, you should refer to these ‘sales objections’ specific to the different groups:

 - first-time buyers –> ensure payment security

-- returning customers –> establish a foothold to your previous relationship: thank them for their previous purchase and ask whether they were happy with it; offer participation in a loyalty programme or offer a discount voucher
+- returning customers –> establish a foothold to your previous relationship: thank them for their previous purchase and ask whether they were happy with it; offer participation in a loyalty program or offer a discount voucher

 - high-value abandoned carts –> give special discount on the entire cart value;

 - abandoned carts with high-margin items –> offer the cheapest item 50% cheaper if they buy the high-margin item;